 8 Article assessment

 In our copyright transfer document, we remind authors that the manuscript will be withdrawn and the authors will be punished immediately upon discovery of plagiarism, fabrication, falsification, duplicate submission/multiple submissions, overlapping publication, or inappropriate authorship.
-We will not accept any future manuscripts submitted to any of the 13 TMR journals by any one of the authors of the withdrawn article.
+We will not accept any future manuscripts submitted to any journals by any one of the authors of the withdrawn article.
 If plagiarism, fabrication, falsification, duplicate submission/multiple submissions, overlapping publication, or inappropriate authorship are found in published articles, they may need to be re-assessed, have a corrigendum published, or in serious cases be retracted.
 Submitted manuscripts that are found to include citations whose primary purpose is to increase the number of citations to a given author’s work, or to articles published in a particular journal, will incur citation manipulation sanctions.

 10 Manuscript language editing by authors

 For non-native English-speaking authors, we strongly recommend that authors seek out and use the services of a professional editing service provider, either a professional English language editing company or a qualified colleague.
 Based on their good reputation and reliable quality, the following biomedical editing companies were recommended:

 American Journal Experts: https://www.aje.com

 Nature Publishing Group Language Editing: http://languageediting.nature.com